clockworkgr/bitshares-pricefeed-js/README.md

 Use whatever API node you prefer

-``--gcd true``
+``--gcd ``

 An optimisation to @xeroc's original script.
 Uses a GCD method to optimise the final pricefeed.
-Default is false.
+Default (without --gcd flag) uses xeroc's logic.

-``--broadcast false``
+``--broadcast``

-Set to true in order to publish the actual pricefeed.
+Set this flag in order to publish the actual pricefeed.